bemto/bemto-components/README.md

 2. `bemto-components` gives you a way to easily create a component from a simple string that can contain an optional tag name (for now it defaults to `div` if omitted, but more on it coming, see the [3.]) and a bunch of classNames: `bemto('span.myClass1.myClass2')` would create a span component with the `myClass1 myClass2`, which would have all the other bemto features (like the applying of modifiers).

+2. `bemto-components` gives you a way to easily create BEM “Elements” for your components.

 3. _coming soon_ `bemto-components` would allow you to think less about handling your components' tag names by embracing some prop-based polymorphism.
 More on it when it would be ready!